Anna Periquet: Government service

-In 1992, Periquet was appointed by former President Fidel V. Ramos as Council Member of the Presidential Council on Youth Affairs (PCYA), the predecessor of the National Youth Commission (NYC).
+In 1992, Periquet was appointed by President Fidel V. Ramos as Council Member of the Presidential Council on Youth Affairs (PCYA), the predecessor of the National Youth Commission (NYC).
 As PCYA Council Member, she was permanent representative to the National ASEAN Sub-Committee on Youth of the Department of Foreign Affairs (DFA), and Philippine Representative to various international meetings on youth concerns.
 She was likewise nominated by DFA to represent the Philippines in the First Asia-Pacific Economic Cooperation (APEC) Next Generations Program held in Korea in 1994.

 In 1995, President Ramos appointed Periquet as Youth Sector Representative in the Tenth Congress of the House of Representatives.
 As a member of the House of Representatives, she has distinguished herself as one of the chamber's strongest children rights advocates.
 She is the author of Republic Act 8525, or the “Adopt-a-School Act of 1998” which seeks to provide for access to quality education.
 To date, thousands of adopting entities have lent a helping hand to improve the conditions of thousands of schools nationwide.
 Through the efforts of the Department of Education, the Adopt-a-School Program has generated donations from adopting entities from the private sector.
 One of the positive changes brought about by the Adopt-a-School Program to the Philippine education system is the assurance of better education for the poor on a nationwide scale.

 Periquet was also principal co-author and member of the House panel to the Bicameral Conference of Republic Act No. 8289 or the “Magna Carta for Small Enterprises.”
 She was chosen as one of the chamber's representatives to the Asia-Pacific Parliamentarian's Union (APPU) held in Port Moresby, Papua New Guinea in 1996, and in Fiji Island in 1997, wherein she presented the Philippine resolution on education.

 During her stint in Congress, Periquet authored of over 20 House Bills, and co-author of over 100 House Bills on employment generation, entrepreneurship, education and protection of the rights of the youth and children.
-She spearheaded three major projects, namely: Youth Entrepreneurship and Cooperatives in Schools Program or "YECS sa DECS"; the Skills Training and Enhancement Program - Employment Accessibility Service for the Youth, or "STEP-EASY"; and the Youth Volunteer Network or "Y-VAN".
+She spearheaded three major projects, namely: Youth Entrepreneurship and Cooperatives in Schools Program or "YECS sa DECS"; the Skills Training and Enhancement Program – Employment Accessibility Service for the Youth, or "STEP-EASY"; and the Youth Volunteer Network or "Y-VAN".

-Following her stint in Congress, Periquet was appointed by former President Joseph Estrada as Private Sector Representative to the Board of Small Business Guarantee and Finance Corporation (SBGFC) in 1998.
+Following her stint in Congress, Periquet was appointed by President Joseph Estrada as Private Sector Representative to the Board of Small Business Guarantee and Finance Corporation (SBGFC) in 1998.
 She was re-appointed by President Gloria Macapagal Arroyo in 2001, and finished her term in 2009.
 SBGFC is mandated to source and adopt development initiatives for globally competitive small and medium enterprises in terms of finance, technology, production, management and business linkages, and to widen in both scope and service reach various alternative modes of financing and credit delivery systems.